Set the size and the location of the window in the AppKit apps | How To Create macOS Apps

 Get the window

-The instance of the window is in the NSWindowController.window property.
+The window instance can be found in the NSWindowController.window property.

 open var window: NSWindow?